 John Green completed his appointment at The Friends' School at the end of 2012 and Nelson File took up the role in January 2013.
-Nelson File continues the line of Quaker Principals of The Friends' School.
+Born and raised as a Quaker in Philadelphia, Nelson File actively seeks to incorporate the Quaker principles on which the school was founded into the everyday life of the School.
+This is demonstrated in areas such as our active service program, reflective year level Gatherings and the welcoming community spirit felt throughout the school.